harkiransahota/LLMAssemblyPlanGeneration/README.md

 Domain relevance tests by asking 10 general manufacturing questions and scoring responses.

-Quality evaluation of assembly instruction generation from top-performing LLMs using different prompting strategies.
+Quality evaluation of assembly instruction generation from top-performing LLMs using different assembly tasks and prompting strategies.

 Repository Contents